Dict.cc: History

 The website was put on the internet in the year 2002 by Austrian Paul Hemetsberger.
 His vision was to make a dictionary available in hundreds of languages within a few years.

 At the beginning of February 2005 Paul Hemetsberger allowed vocabulary lists to be downloaded under the conditions of the free GNU General Public License (GPL).
 Later in the year he changed to a proprietary license, which provides less freedom to the users.
 Nonetheless, he released all of those user-generated posts which were created under the former GPL-Licensed project into the lists.

 Vocabulary structure

 Like some other online dictionaries, dict.cc allows users to suggest new entries.
 These new entries are not moderated (unlike in LEO, another online multilingual dictionary), but rather reviewed by the users through a multi-stage validation system.

 Languages

 The biggest vocabulary sets currently consist of the German-English dictionary, from which the website developed.
 Since November 2009 additional language structures can be found, with translations into German and English.
-Nowadays, there are 50 further dictionaries; in the order of verified vocabulary extent (descending): Swedish, Icelandic, Russian, Italian, French, Romanian, Portuguese, Hungarian, Latin, Dutch, Slovakian, Spanish, Croatian, Bulgarian, Finnish, Norwegian, Czech, Danish, Turkish, Polish, Serbian, Greek, Esperanto, Bosnian and Albanian.
+Nowadays, there are 50 further dictionaries; in the order of verified vocabulary extent (descending): Swedish, Icelandic, Russian, Italian, French, Romanian, Portuguese, Hungarian, Latin, Dutch, Slovak, Spanish, Croatian, Bulgarian, Finnish, Norwegian, Czech, Danish, Turkish, Polish, Serbian, Greek, Esperanto, Bosnian and Albanian.

 The level of user interest in adding additional language is used to develop a wish list, where interested users can register with their E-mail address as future translators or employees.